-The RT8011/A is a high efficiency synchronous, step-down DC/DC converter.
-Its input voltage range is from 2.6V to 5.5V and provides an adjustable regulated output voltage from 0.8V to 5V while delivering up to 2A of output current.
+The RT8015A is a high efficiency synchronous, step-down DC/DC converter.
+Its input voltage range is from 2.6V to 5.5V and provides an adjustable regulated output voltage from 0.8V to 5V while delivering up to 3A of output current.

 The internal synchronous low on-resistance power switches increase efficiency and eliminate the need for an external Schottky diode.
-Switching frequency is set by an external resistor or can be synchronized to an external clock.
-100% duty cycle provides low dropout operation extending battery life in portable systems.
+The switching frequency is set by an external resistor or can be synchronized to an external clock.
+The 100% duty cycle provides low dropout operation extending battery life in portable systems.
 Current mode operation with external compensation allows the transient response to be optimized over a wide range of loads and output capacitors.

-RT8011/A operation in forced continuous PWM Mode which minimizes ripple voltage and reduces the noise and RF interference.
+The RT8015A is operated in forced continuous PWM Mode which minimizes ripple voltage and reduces the noise and RF interference.

-100% duty cycle in Low Dropout Operation further maximize battery life.
+The 100% duty cycle in Low Dropout Operation further maximize battery life.